- Each year we have approximately 230 projects involving over 300 students from about 30

 |

-- Over 120 judges from local schools, universities, colleges, businesses
+- Over 140 judges from universities, colleges, businesses

 and industries volunteer their time to judge the projects and provide